d3k-Maps/SC-Notes/notes/LeaP.md

 > 1. You run out of **Leap Range**.
 > 2. You go **Out of Bounds**.
 > 3. You land anywhere that is **NOT** a Safe Pad.

-This is a lot of data!
-Since these triggers define the difficulty progression for all 15 levels of **LeaP**, the best way to format this is a **Level Progression Table**.
-This allows players to see exactly how the game gets harder as they advance.

 ---